Ashur-bel-kala: Broken Obelisk

 The Broken Obelisk, an unfinished part of a monumental inscription in the British Museum, is usually attributed to him following the arguments made by Weidner, Jaritz and Borger, despite its apparent imitation of the campaigns of Tukultī-apil-Ešarra I and his hunting of a nāḫiru (a "sea-horse") in the Mediterranean (the "upper sea of the land of Amurru").
 These arguments include the introduction of Babylonian month names, its discovery with a limestone statue of a naked Ištar inscribed with his name, the designation of the Arameans as living in KUR a-re-me, and their evident progress into traditionally Assyrian ruled lands.
 It was discovered by the ethnic Assyrian archaeologist Hormuzd Rassam in mid-August 1853 at a "locality about half-way between Sennacherib's palace and that of Assurbanipal" and depicts the (enlarged) king towering over bound, supplicant prisoners under five symbols of the gods.
 Any reconstruction of the events of his reign consequently depends heavily on whether this object is correctly assigned.

 In his first year, he campaigned in the north against Urarṭu, delaying his adoption of the eponym office until the following year.
 In his second, he turned his attention to the countries Himme, Ḫabḫu, and Mari, the latter of which was under the authority of Tukulti-Mer, a pretender to the Assyrian throne.
-Thereafter his attention was largely absorbed with endless counterattacks against the hordes of Arameans pressing on his borders, whom he even pursued: "[...in] rafts (of inflated) goatskins I crossed the Euphrates."
-He fought them as far as Carchemish, which he plundered, and in the Ḫārbūr valley, the Broken Obelisk referencing at least 15 campaigns.
-Texts recovered from Giricano, ancient Dunnu-ša-Uzibi, mostly dated to the eponym year of Ili-iddina (1069/68) his 5th or 6th year, include one that recalls the fighting the preceding year, the eponymy of Aššur-rem-nišešu, in Dunnu-ša-Liṣur-ṣala-Aššur in the district of Šinamu, when territory was lost.
-Sometime later the entire region fell to the invaders.
+Thereafter his attention was largely absorbed with endless counterattacks against the hordes of Arameans pressing on his western borders, whom he even pursued: "[...in] rafts (of inflated) goatskins I crossed the Euphrates."
+He fought them as far as Carchemish, which he plundered and seized control of, and in the Karbur valley, the Broken Obelisk referencing at least 15 campaigns.
+Texts recovered from Giricano, ancient Dunnu-ša-Uzibi, mostly dated to the eponym year of Ili-iddina (1069/68) his 5th or 6th year, include one that recalls the fighting the preceding year, the eponymy of Aššur-rem-nišešu, in Dunnu-ša-Liṣur-ṣala-Aššur in the district of Šinamu.
+After his death the entire region fell to the invaders.